Chef Goes Nanners: Plot

-The mayor fails to appease Chef by revising the flag so that the black stick figure being hanged appears to be smiling, and decides not to make the decision herself.
+The mayor fails to appease Chef by revising the flag so that the black stick figure being hanged appears to be smiling and decides not to make the decision herself.
 She lets the kids' debate club decide the fate of the flag.
 This puts a lot of pressure on Wendy, who, in their study sessions, suddenly begins to feel attracted to Cartman.
 This scares Wendy, because Stan's her boyfriend and she and Cartman actually hate each other.
 Bebe later explains the concept of sexual tension to her, advising that she should kiss Cartman just to get it out of her system.
 During the debate, Wendy is distracted because she is attracted to Cartman and cannot deliver her opening remarks.
 She walks over and kisses him in front of the whole town, breaking the built-up tension and leaving Stan shocked.
-After this, she is able to continue her standpoint by claiming that the flag should be changed because of it depicting violence towards people.
+After this, she is able to continue her argument, on the basis that it's sometimes necessary to change symbols of a society as it naturally evolves to adopt new values and priorities.
 When the turn of Stan's team comes, Kyle gives their side of the issue by saying that killing is just a natural part of life and should not be a big deal.
 Shortly afterwards, Chef stands up and demands they address the racist aspect of the flag, only for him and the rest of the adults to discover that the children had not even perceived the flag as racist; Instead, they saw the flag depicting a man being hanged without registering his color, and they had just thought that the cause of the wedge issue was homicide.